Peter Popham

 Peter Popham (born 10 January 1952) is an English journalist, author, and playwright.
 He is best known for his journalism at The Independent from 1990 to 2016, and his books on Aung San Suu Kyi.

 Early life

 Popham was born in Cork, Ireland, in 1952.
-His father was the poet, novelist, and military historian Hugh Popham.
+His father was the poet, novelist, and military historian Hugh Henry Home Popham.
 Raised in Richmond, Surrey, he was educated at Latymer Upper School, where he edited the school magazine, and was a contributor to the notorious ‘Schoolkids Issue’ of the underground magazine, Oz.

 Education and early career

 At the University of Leeds, where he read English, he edited Poetry and Audience, the university's long-established poetry magazine, and launched Leeds Larynx, a cultural review.
 His first fiction to be published was "Collision and Goodbye", a short story, in Transatlantic Review no. 55/56, in May 1976.

 After working in theatres in Leeds, London and Bristol and writing more plays, in 1977 he moved to Japan, where after teaching English for two years he became a freelance journalist and wrote his first book, Tokyo: the City at the End of the World, published by Kodansha International in 1985.
 It was translated into Japanese and published the same year by Asahi Shinbunsha as Portrait of Tokyo (東京の肖像, Tōkyō no Shōzō).